Why Most Leadership Programs Don’t Change Behavior

 That may not be flashy, but it’s real.

-Because the point is not what people say they learned in the room.
+Because the point is not what people say they learned at a workshop.

 The point is what they actually do when they walk back into work on Monday.